Once there was a young man named Jack. He lived with his mother on a small farm at the foot of the Foggy Mountains.

 The giant yelled so loudly that the clouds shook and turned gray.
 Then somewhere up in the sky, Jack heard Mrs. Giant start to cry.
 Her tears fell through the clouds in tiny drops and soaked the earth.

 After that, Jack and his mother lived a very comfortable life.
-The golden hen made a Jack a millionaire.
+The golden hen made Jack a millionaire.
 The magic harp made him famous.
 Jack married a rich and famous woman and together they had ten children.

 But Jack was never truly happy.